nazarepiedady/pinia-docs-pt/api/interfaces/pinia._StoreWithState.md

 Stops the associated effect scope of the store and remove it from the store registry.
 Plugins can override this method to cleanup any added effects. e.g. devtools plugin stops displaying disposed stores from devtools.
+Note this doesn't delete the state of the store, you have to do it manually with `delete pinia.state.value[store.$id]` if you want to.
+If you don't and the store is used again, it will reuse the previous state.

 #### Returns